-Below is the letter Sir Henry McMahon wrote to Sharif Hussein in October 2015.
-Before that are several articles expanding on Britain’s duplicity over WW1 and after.
+Below the letter are several articles expanding on Britain’s duplicity over WW1 and after.

 Letter from Sir Henry McMahon to Sharif Hussein Oct 24th 1915